mmahjoub5/KV-Edit/README.md

 </p>

 # 🔥 News
+- # 🔥 News
+- [2024.2.26] Our paper is featured in [huggingface Daily Papers](https://huggingface.co/papers/2502.17363)!
+Please upvote if you like it!🆙
 - [2025.2.25] Code for image editing is released!
 - [2025.2.25] Paper released!
 - [2025.2.25] More results can be found in our [project page](https://xilluill.github.io/projectpages/KV-Edit/)!